Skip to main content / 跳转到主要内容

 US commercial prices are drawn from published price transparency data (Trilliant Health 2025, Turquoise Health, JAHA 2024), the iFHP 2024 International Healthcare Cost Comparison Report, and the RAND Corporation Hospital Price Transparency Study (Round 5.1, 2024).
 International prices are from the iFHP 2024 report, World Population Review 2025, and OECD Health at a Glance 2025.

 Actual savings depend on the provider selected, individual case complexity, and existing coverage.
+Published international prices represent facility and surgeon fees; total episode cost (including travel, lodging, companion expenses, and any domestic follow-up care) varies by destination and individual circumstances.
 Trilliant Health found up to 9-fold variation for the same procedure across US hospitals.
 Sylk Health doesn't set, verify, or guarantee provider pricing.

 What JCI Accreditation Covers